 Interaction with hydrogen and water are important in semiconductor applications of silicon dioxide.
 Hydrides such as silane (SiH4) and DCS (SiH2Cl2) are often used as precursors for silicon dioxide deposition, and water is ubiquitous in the ambient.
 Some important reactions are:

-The first reaction has little change in enthalpy and is nearly reversible; locally strained bonds, with reduced bond energy, are particularly vulnerable to attack by water ("hydrolysis").
+The first reaction has little change in enthalpy and is nearly reversible; locally strained bonds, with reduced bond energy, are particularly vulnerable to attack by water (hydrolysis).
 Oxides containing large amounts of SiOH are more hygroscopic, and readily adsorb water molecules from the air.
 The water can migrate through the deposited materials to the gate oxide, there causing drifts in performance of transistors under bias, impairing hot electron reliability, also known as gate oxide integrity or GOI.
 The water molecules can, however, be consumed by the reactions with Si-H groups: this is the basis of the use of silicon-rich oxides as water getters or barriers.

-conventional "etched-aluminum" metallization: the "IMD" layer must fill high-aspect-ratio gaps between metal lines, provide good electrical insulation, have low stress to avoid cracking or cause reliability problems for aluminum metal, and have low moisture content to avoid gate hot electron reliability problems.
+- "etched-aluminum" metallization: the "IMD" layer must fill high-aspect-ratio gaps between metal lines, provide good electrical insulation, have low stress to avoid cracking or cause reliability problems for aluminum metal, and have low moisture content to avoid gate hot electron reliability problems.
 High deposition rates are needed to keep cost down.

-"Damascene" metallization: here the metal lines are "inlaid" into trenches etched in the silicon dioxide layer.
+- Damascene metallization (copper): here the metal lines are "inlaid" into trenches etched in the silicon dioxide layer.
 Thus the SiO2 is always deposited onto a planar surface; the stringent requirements for topography coverage that apply to etched-metallization are not relevant.
 The other requirements (low moisture content, controlled stress, high rate) are still important.

-Shallow trench isolation: Shallow trenches are etched in the silicon substrate through the active layer to isolate neighboring transistors.
+- Shallow trench isolation: Shallow trenches are etched in the silicon substrate through the active layer to isolate neighboring transistors.
 Here silicon dioxide is used as a trench fill material; low stress is important to avoid defects at corners of trench

-LOCOS: This is the older method of isolating transistors: a thin sandwich of silicon nitride and silicon dioxide is deposited in the locations where transistors will later go to prevent oxidation there, and elsewhere a thick field oxide is grown.
+- LOCOS: This is the older method of isolating transistors: a thin sandwich of silicon nitride and silicon dioxide is deposited in the locations where transistors will later go to prevent oxidation there, and elsewhere a thick field oxide is grown.
 CVD SiO2 is used in sandwiches with deposited silicon nitride for patterning and selective oxidation.

 In IC processing it is often important that each deposited layer end up with a flat surface upon which to build and pattern subsequent layers -- planarization.
 One means of planarizing a layer is to melt it and let it flow as a liquid, minimizing surface tension and thus curvature.
 It is highly desirable to use such "flow" processes with dielectric layers to smooth out the rough edges of underlying features such as polysilicon gates.
-However, pure silicon dioxide requires temperatures of 1300-1400 C to flow readily; this is much too hot for other features on the wafer to tolerate.
+However, pure silicon dioxide requires temperatures of 1300-1400 °C to flow readily; this is much too hot for other features on the wafer to tolerate.
 Introduction of "dopants" (really more like alloying elements, as they are used in percentage quantities) can reduce the melting point of the glass.
 Traditionally (as noted above) sodium oxides have been used to soften glass, but sodium ions are unacceptable for electronic applications.
 Thus, addition of phosphorus or boron (PSG, BSG, and BPSG) is used.
-(Arsenic is also occassionally employed as a dopant.)
+(Arsenic is also occasionally employed as a dopant.)